Rough Gems FAQs

 Does Union Hall require a budget?

 Union Hall does NOT require a budget for applicants at this time.
 Union Hall has set amounts that we provide which cover stipends (artist, curator, and any performers), marketing support, installation support and materials, and more.
-Union Hall will consider other proposed expenses as well, which must be outlined in the application under the ‘budgetary considerations’ question.
-We ask that applicants describe any additional budgetary considerations for this exhibition and approximate costs, including but not limited to: any shipping costs (approximate amounts based on USPS rates), art transportation (truck rentals for local transport), specific installation needs (do you need pedestals, tech, hanging hardware, etc?), programming costs, and anything else specific to the exhibition concept.
-Please note that Union Hall discourages proposals that include the production of new artwork at this time.
+Union Hall will consider other proposed expenses as well, which must be outlined in the application.
+We ask that applicants describe any additional budgetary considerations for this exhibition and approximate costs, including but not limited to: any shipping costs (approximate amounts based on USPS rates), art transportation (truck rentals for local transport), specific installation needs (do you need pedestals, tech, hanging hardware, etc?), and anything else specific to the exhibition concept.

 What is a stipend and what is that intended for?

 Stipends are predetermined amounts to compensate artists and curators for their time and labor, and are not meant to be reimbursements for materials or shipping.
-Any additional costs must be outlined in the budgetary section of the application.
+Any additional costs must be outlined in the budget section of the application.

 Review